Venaseph/QoLTools/README.md

   - ✅ Regular quests in the objective tracker
   - ✅ All clickable links in chat (items, achievements, quests)
   - ❌ World quests in objective tracker (not yet working - use quest log or chat links instead)
+  - ❌ Handy Notes map and minimap icon support (not yet working - use quest log or chat links instead)
 - Uses actual IDs for accurate Wowhead URLs
 - Generates clean URLs like `https://www.wowhead.com/item=212283`
 - Styled popup window with dynamic icons matching the clicked object